 Most Famous Logos With a Face

 In any case, physiognomy (the science of facial features and expressions) becomes one of the key tools to increase the number of consumers and, with it, the income.
-That’s why companies pay the first attention to this question because the image of a person (especially happy and satisfied) involuntarily causes the feeling of trust in people around.
+Companies pay the first attention to this question because the image of a person (especially happy and satisfied) involuntarily causes the feeling of trust in people around.
 Then, people from the category of potential customers move to the group of real buyers.

 Boston Children’s Hospital